LLee10/variant_annotation/README.md

 # variant_annotation
+Structural Variant Annotation using Nextflow
+> VCF file used are GIAB
-Structural Variant Annotation using Nextflow example file used are gnomad SV and clinvar
+> Resources file used are gnomad SV and clinvar

 Example command to run:
 nextflow run main.nf -params-file analysis/giab/pipeline_config.json